gshildkrot/MATH3100Project/README.md

 ---

 ### 2. High Volatility (Risky Market)
-*Parameters: Price = $100, Volatility (σ) = 80%, Strike Price = $100*
+*Price = $100, Volatility (σ) = 80%, Strike Price = $100, Time to Expiration (T) = 1 Year*

-In a highly volatile market, the price swings wildly.
-The option is more expensive because there is a higher chance the stock could skyrocket (even if it could also crash).
+The increase in price is due to the option's positive convexity.
+Because an option holder's loss is capped (you can't lose more than the premium) but the potential profit is theoretically unlimited, high volatility is beneficial.
+Extreme price swings increase the likelihood of massive payouts on the upside, while the downside remains fixed at zero.

 ![High Volatility Chart](https://github.com/gshildkrot/MATH3100Project/blob/main/HighVol.png?raw=true)